So you’ve just gotten back from another epic adventure. You snapped thousands of photos and you can’t wait to share them on Facebook or Instagram.

 Bottom Line: If you’re looking for an affordable, straightforward backup option, Dropbox is a good pick.

-iCloud actually comes with 5GB free.
+Apple iCloud comes with 5GB of online photo storage for free.
 Personally, I don’t think this is enough space to store photos and videos.

-I have this option for backing up my iPhone and it has been a great – and cheap – investment.
+I have the 50GB option for backing up my iPhone and it has been a great – and cheap – investment.

 Microsoft OneDrive is more than photo or video storage, but it is still a good option if you’re using a computer with a Microsoft operating system.